bttorres/Edd-E/README.md

 * 1 ball caster
   * Assists with movement
 * 5 buck converters
-  * Step down the voltages from the batteries to power the, motors, motor driver, servos, and ESP32-WROOM-32D dev board
+  * Step down the voltages from the batteries to power the motors, motor driver, servos, and ESP32-WROOM-32D dev board
 * 1 2000mAh 11.1V Li-ion batteries